qcloud/WooCommerce-Tabbed-Category-Wise-Product-Listing/README.md

 ==Description==
+This plugin is no longer being maintained in github.
+Please check https://wordpress.org/plugins/woo-tabbed-category-product-listing/ for latest version of the plugin.

 Have you ever needed a WooCommerce plugin that allows you to showcase products category wise in tabbed format?
 Woo Tabbed Category Product Listing is a woocommerce plugin that allows you to achieve this result in the easiest way.